erickgalinkin/Udacity_DRLND/CollaborationAndCompetition/README.md

 ![Scores][image3]       ![Rolling Average][image2]

 The environment was solved in 2234 episodes.

+### Future Work
 For future improvements, an algorithm like PPO or A3C could be used in place of DDPG, which is known to be unstable in training.
+Additionally, since many episodes yield zero reward, implementing something like [Prioritized Experience Replay](https://arxiv.org/pdf/1511.05952.pdf) should speed up learning.